 Your acceptance letter specifies the term that you are eligible to register.
 After admission to a program, students are expected to enroll each fall and spring term (with summer being an option).
 If a student does not enroll in each spring/fall term, and it has been less than a year since enrollment, the Update Application Form, located on the Graduate College website at http://www.gradcollege.txstate.edu/apply, may be used to update registration.
 After the initial enrollment in a degree program, any student who does not enroll within a one-year period will be required to submit a new application though ApplyTexas and pay the application fee.
 Please review any enrollment requirements which relate to your program of study.

-Nine semester hours is considered full-time enrollment.
-The maximum graduate course load is fifteen semester hours.
+Taking nine semester hours is classified as full-time enrollment each term.
+The maximum graduate course load is 15 semester hours during the fall and spring terms and 12 semester hours during the summer.
 Program offerings vary during the summer.
 Overloads require written approval from your graduate advisor and the dean of the

 A degree audit identifies the courses that are required to obtain a particular degree at Texas State and will guide the student in selecting courses for registration.
 The student may access a degree audit at the beginning of the first term of enrollment from Self Service Banner at http://ssb.txstate.edu.
 The student should meet with his or her graduate advisor to discuss any degree options.
 Requests for changes to a student's degree audit must be submitted by the student's advisor to the Dean of the Graduate College for approval.